Atthaualpha/knowledge-abyss/spring/SERVICE_LOCATOR.md

 ## Types of Service Locators

 - Dependency pull: The dependencies are obtained by a lookup through a registry
-- Contextualized Service Locator: The dependencies are retrieved by a lookup directly though the container.
+- Contextualized Service Locator: The dependencies are retrieved by a lookup directly through the container.